yuhr/routets/README.md

 export default RouteReact
 ```

-And don't forget to add following options to your `deno.jsonc`:
+And don't forget to add following options to your `deno.json`:

 ```jsonc
 {